ARMmbed/mbed-client/porting-guide.md

 build/<yourtargetname>/test/
 ```

-Follow the readme instructions of lwm2m-client-linux example to see what the test application can do.
+Follow the readme instructions of the lwm2m-client-linux example to see what the test application can do.